Building Shopify Apps with PHP (Shopify 2020-01 Update)

-If you are a Shopify app developer, you may have already heard that they made an update with their Shopify’s Admin API (GraphQL and REST) called Shopify 2019-07.
-It’s their very first API versioning to ensure that future updates to the platform are predictable, clearly communicated and easy to be adopted.
+If you are a Shopify app developer, you may have already heard that they made an update with their Shopify’s Admin API (GraphQL and REST) called Shopify API versioning.
+At this moment, we are already at 2020-01.
+It’s their third API versioning and a lot of improvements have been made.

 Their goal is to ensure that any developers could build Shopify apps and Shopify themes confidently.
 They have also made changes to their Shopify Partner Dashboard, the Developer Changelog, and to their developer documentation page to make it easier for us developers to stay updated of upcoming new versions.

 If you have already built a Shopify app using the old versions of Shopify API.
 Migrating to Shopify API 2020-01 is very easy.
 All you needed to do is to update the endpoint URLs that your app calls to explicitly declare the API version.

 For example, if you are trying to call using the REST endpoint, the URL endpoint could go something like:

 Shopify API Versioning

 Keep in mind that Shopify will release another update for the API versioning quarterly.
 This means that you should always stay up-to-date on what’s new.

 Now, if you are confused about when they’re going to make updates.
 You may use the following table as your guide or reminder.

 |Stable version||Release date||Date stable version is supported until|